12 common questions when you start ReactJS

 12. License terms, don’t get sued!

-Here is one of the most pieces of information which lots of react devs don’t read through that carefully.
+Here is one of the most important pieces of information that lots of React devs don’t read through carefully.
 ReactJS license.
-Its true reactjs is open source, but it comes with a BSD license, and more importantly, it protects by a patent.
+It's true that ReactJS is open source, but it comes with a BSD license, and more importantly, it is protected by a patent.
 What does it mean for you as a company?

 If you are a software company and you have patents, keep in mind that you are giving Facebook a free license to your entire patent portfolio by using React.

-Generally, when software does not come with Apache or MIT license, you should get worried.
+Generally, when software does not come with an Apache or MIT license, you should get worried.

 Danny Bee pointed out here: What Facebook has done is entirely one-sided.
 It benefits Facebook only, and even then, it generally only helps them in situations where they want to sue people.
 None of this helps defensively.
 If they wanted it for defense, they’d write it differently to cover defensive situations.

-If you plan to use the react as part of your development or use it entirely for your project, discuss it with your lawyer first.
+If you plan to use React as part of your development or use it entirely for your project, discuss it with your lawyer first.
 It will not be a good idea to face facebook lawyers later.